Sara Khatun

 Sara Khatun (Sara Xatun), also Saray Khatun, was an influential woman of the Aq Qoyunlu state, as the political adviser of her son, Uzun Hasan (r.
 1457–1478).
-She was a successful and well-respected diplomatic mediator.
+She was a successful and well-respected diplomatic mediator.During Uzun Hasan’s wars with foreign powers, Sara Khatun served as his envoy.
+It seems that much of her life was devoted to diplomacy and efforts to establish peace, and she maintained relations with other governments through political correspondence.There is no precise record of Sara Khatun’s birth and death dates, but she is recognized as one of the influential women of the 9th century AH.

 Early life

 According to historian John E. Woods, Sara Khatun was the daughter of Pir Ali Bayandur, the Aq Qoyunlu ruler of Kiğı, and her mother was a daughter of Ahmad b.
 Qutlu.
 Pir Ali was himself the son of the Aq Qoyunlu ruler Fakhr ad-Din Qutlu by his Pontic wife Maria Comnena, sister of Alexios III of Trebizond.
 German orientalist Franz Babinger speculates that Sara Khatun was an Aramaic Christian who grew up near Diyarbakir, but this speculation is based on an earlier assumption by Vladimir Minorsky which he later renounced.
 Sara Khatun married her paternal cousin Ali, the son of the leader of the Aq Qoyunlu federation Qara Osman.
 She widowed in 1444.